 One of the great things of platform-as-a-service environments like Cloud Foundry, Azure, or OpenShift is their ability to automatically scale your applications.
 For instance, you can add more application instances to handle increased traffic and demand.
 However, with application instances spun up and down automatically in your production environment you need to ensure that your dynamically created application instances conform to what has been tested in your pre-production environment.

-To specify the default install version for new hosts and applications
+To specify the target version for new hosts and applications

-- Go to Settings > Preferences > OneAgent updates.
+- Go to Settings > Updates > OneAgent updates.

-- From the drop-down list, select the OneAgent version that should be installed on all newly detected hosts in your environment (for example, version 1.125.149).
+- In the Target version, select the OneAgent version that should be installed on all new hosts in your environment (for example, version 1.309).
+Note that the Dynarace Operator also respects the target version, so it’s applicable to all new Kubernetes nodes and workloads.

-Note: The default OneAgent install-version feature is not limited to Dynatrace PaaS integrations.
-The specified standard agent version is applied to all your hosts and is also used, e.g., when installing Dynatrace OneAgent on your hosts.
+Note: The OneAgent target version feature is not limited to Dynatrace PaaS integrations.
+The specified version is applied to all your hosts and used when installing Dynatrace OneAgent on your hosts.

 Looking for answers?